ezequieldlrosa/DeepIsles/README.md

 ```

-If successfully installed all required packages, you can follow  the steps below to download and place the checkpoints.
+If you successfully installed all required packages, you can follow  the steps below to download and place the checkpoints.

 1.3) Download the model weights from [here](https://zenodo.org/records/14026715) and decompress the file inside this repo.
 From the terminal: